-And a little bit of context in 1916 James had 5 children aged between sixteen and six and and not wave the the next morning at about 7 o'clock by the train.
-He first heard of the fire from Constable Buttaworth at about mid-day in Lismore.
+James Maloney stated that he was now employed as a carter in Lismore, and was previously a dairy farmer at Bungabee.
+He and his family left the cottage at Bungabee about seven weeks ago, and he stowed his furniture in the house, covering up the best of it.
+He slept in the house several nights about a month ago.
+On the night of December 18th he slept at his mother's house, about half a mile from his own place at Bungabee.
+On Sunday, the 19th December, he was not at the cottage.
+He left his mother's place after 12 o'clock on the Sunday, and went to Tuncester Hotel, about three miles away, and he stayed there the night.
+He got to the hotel at about 3.30 o'clock on the Sunday afternoon, and did not leave till the next mornour and not mark the the next mothing at about 7 o'clock by the train. first heard of the fire from Constable Buttaworth at about mid-day in Lismore.
 The doors of the house were all locked, and the keys of all the doors, except that of the back door, were in the house.
 The key of the back door he gave to his brother, who lived with his mother at Bungabee.
 Witness had the farm from the "Yager Estate" on "halves."
 For the last eight or nine months he had had very little from the farm; it was not paying.
 He intended to move his furniture, but he made no arrangements with anyone to take it away.
 When he left the house he took with him only the clothes that he had on and two pairs of trousers and two shirts.
 He had a piano and other furniture on time payment, and all due instalments had been paid.
 He had sent his girls to the Clarence River, and his boys were employed at Bungabee.
-He had a fire about twelve months ago.
-His furniture was insured for £100.
-There was a bill of sale over the furniture.
+He had a fire about twelve months His furniture was insured for £100, There was a bill of sale over the furniture.
 He borrowed £50, and he owed under the bill £57.
 He got this about three months ago, and still owed the £57.
 He owed £27 on the piano, and on one other piece of furniture he owed £5 14s.
 He owed a store account of about £20, and also he owed the butcher about £10.
 The total insurance on the furniture was £120.